wazuh/wazuh-documentation/source/deploying-with-ansible/guide/install-opendistro-server.rst

 Install Open Distro for Elasticsearch Server
 ============================================

-The deployment of the Open Distro for the Elasticsearch server involves the installation of Opendistro and Kibana services.
-In the repository of Ansible that Wazuh has, we can find the playbooks and roles necessary to carry out the installation.
+The deployment of the Open Distro for the Elasticsearch server involves the installation of Open Distro for Elasticsearch and Kibana services.
+In the Wazuh Ansible repository, we can find the playbooks and roles necessary to carry out the installation.
 The Ansible server must have access to the Open Distro for Elasticsearch server.

 - `1 - Access to wazuh-ansible`_
 - `2 - Preparing the playbook`_